 When marketing to local employers, quantifying the size of the workforce that is accessible to them because of transit speaks to them in terms of their bottom lines.
 If they can move their workforce on transit, they can rethink their parking strategies and needs.
 If employers have commute trip reduction goals or targets, for example, marketing transit to their employees starts to be in their own self-interest.
 In the case of a small business owner, illustrating the number of people who could potentially arrive at their doorstep because of the bus stop could change their perspective.
 They come to see the bus stop as a virtual on-street parking space that turns over much more frequently than an actual parking spot.
 Through this lens, they too, have an interest in supporting people using transit.

-Another significant challenge in transportation planning is that we tend to think about travel from our personal experience, which leads to individually optimized solutions.
+Another significant challenge in public transportation planning is that we tend to think about travel from our personal experience, which leads to individually optimized solutions.
 In transit we experience this, when certain customer groups approach us to ask what special service, or route, we can provide for them.
 Invariably the request stems from the desire to get a certain group or type of person to a specific type of destination to do a specific type of activity.
 Common examples include seniors getting to the grocery store, youth to a recreational center after school, a certain employer’s employees to their office building, or even concertgoers to a venue.

 Approaching transportation from the perspective of the individual requires agencies to know a lot about each individual — where they live, where they’re they going, and when they’re going.
 Developing highly tailored services around individual trip patterns results in networks that are brittle (fragile to changes in the community) and less efficient.
 Further, optimizing for an individual will make the network less attractive to everyone but that individual.